 You Think It Is A One Way Traffic

-Your calling can have different expressions, it can also evolve as you move through life.
+Your calling can have different expressions, and it can also evolve as you move through life.
 When God leads you in another path, be ready to go.

 You Think You Are Too Old